-Children greater than 1 year of age and older:

-1%-2.5% hydrocortisone cream or ointment twice to three times daily, preferably after bath (cream during hot humid weather, otherwise ointment is best).
+Children greater than 1 year of age and older:1%-2.5% hydrocortisone cream or ointment twice to three times daily, preferably after bath (cream during hot humid weather, otherwise ointment is best).

 Apply until controlled.
-If treatment is required for more than 2-4 weeks for improvement of symptoms, the client should be counseled to contact the clinic for a referral so that treatment can be adjusted or prolonged.
+If treatment is required for more than 2-4 weeks for improvement of symptoms, the patient should be counseled to contact the clinic for a referral so that treatment can be adjusted or prolonged.

 Children greater than 1 year of age and older: Alclometasone dipropionate (Aclovate®) - Apply a thin film of alclometasone cream or ointment to the affected skin areas two or three times daily; massage gently until the medication disappears.
 Do not use for longer than 3 weeks.
-If treatment is required for more than 2-3 weeks for improvement of symptoms, the client should be counseled to contact the clinic for a referral so that treatment can be adjusted or prolonged.
+If treatment is required for more than 2-3 weeks for improvement of symptoms, the patient should be counseled to contact the clinic for a referral so that treatment can be adjusted or prolonged.
 Do not use on the face, underarms, or groin areas.

 - 2. To help control pruritis use an over-the-counter antihistamine such as diphenhydramine (e.g., Benadryl) orally.
 The non-sedating antihistamines appear to have only a very modest influence on atopic dermatitis symptoms. - Adults and children 12 years of age and older: Diphenhydramine hydrochloride 25-50 mg orally 3 or 4 times a day (not to exceed 300 mg/day). - b.
-Children 6 years of age to younger than 12 years of age: Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
-May give 12.5 to 25 mg every 4 to 6 hours; do not exceed 150 mg/day. - c.
-Children 2 years of age to younger than 6 years of age: Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
+Children 6 through 11 years of age: Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
+May give 12.5 to 25 mg every 4 to 6 hours; do not exceed 150 mg/day.

+c.
+Children 2 through 5 years of age: Diphenhydramine hydrochloride elixir 12.5 mg/5 mL.
 May give 6.25 mg every 4 to 6 hours; do not exceed 37.5 mg/day.